Please note: At your instructor's discretion,

 -

-In class, we will practice calculating logistic
+In class, we will also practice calculating logistic

 regression scenarios.
 As with linear